Fitus/Zaloha2.sh/README.md

 Zaloha2 is a small and simple directory synchronizer:

  * Zaloha2 is a BASH script that uses only FIND, SORT and AWK.
- * All you need is the Zaloha2.sh file (contains ~110 kB of program code and ~96 kB of documentation).
+ * All you need is the Zaloha2.sh file (contains ~113 kB of program code and ~98 kB of documentation).
  * No compilation, installation and configuration is required.
- * Cyber-secure: No new binary code, no new open ports, easily reviewable.
+ * Cyber-secure: No new binary code, no new open ports, no talking to any "uncles" on the Internet, easily reviewable.
  * Three operation modes are available: the Local Mode, the Remote Source Mode and the Remote Backup Mode.
  * **Local Mode:** Both directories are available locally (local HDD/SSD, flash drive, mounted Samba or NFS volume).